 WHERE DO I START IF I WANT TO HOMESCHOOL?

-The process of starting or beginning a back to homeschool year requires a bit a of planning and decision making.
+The process of starting or beginning a back-to-homeschool year requires a bit of planning and decision-making.

 Whether you have a preschooler ready to begin homeschool preschool.

-Or, a school aged child ready (or almost ready) to bring summer fun to an end and get back into the routine of homeschool.
+Or, a school-aged child ready (or almost ready) to bring summer fun to an end and get back into the routine of homeschooling.

 This is an exciting time of year.

 If your child was previously attending public school, start by letting them know your intent to homeschool by following your state’s proper school board channels.

 I would also highly recommend checking out HSLDA’s website which is very informative about homeschool state laws throughout the country.

 Last, once you understand all the legal information, now the fun begins!